adams-okode/recipe-database/README.md

    git clone git@github.com:adams-okode/recipe-database.git
    ```

-   Replace `<repository-url>` with the actual URL of your Git repository.

 2. **Copy Environment Variables**

    Navigate to the project directory and copy the sample environment file to create your own `.env` file: